GOP’s DeSantis visits Whitmer’s Michigan, the ‘anti-Florida’

 Whitmer has been a top ally to President Joe Biden and a kind of proxy for his leadership in their party — and what’s possible under Democrats.
 DeSantis is one of the top potential candidates looking to unseat Biden next year.

-Thursday’s visit is also one of DeSantis’s first out-of-state appearances since former President Donald Trump was indicted.
-With all eyes on Trump and his charges, it has been difficult for those vying for the GOP nomination to gain much notice.
+Thursday’s visit was also one of DeSantis’s first out-of-state appearances since former President Donald Trump was indicted.
+With all eyes on Trump, others vying for the GOP nomination have found it difficult to gain much notice.

 Potentially the fifth state to hold its Republican primary, Michigan could prove pivotal for the GOP presidential nomination winner.
 Michigan House Republican Speaker Bryan Posthumus flew to Florida in December to deliver a letter signed by 18 other state House Republicans encouraging DeSantis to run for president.